tr-interview/ts-test/README.md

 When you have completed the test locally, please commit your script back to your personal repository, you shoudl then provide us with a link to this repository so we can validate your script.

 Please make sure that you follow security best practices and DO NOT commit any secrets back to Github.

+## Bonus Points
+If there is still time remaining please do the following:

+* Create a Dockerfile that will run your script
+* Build your Dockerfile into an image called tstest
+* Run a Docker container using your new image which outputs the repo names to the console.